JerickTwO/JerickTwO/README.md

 - ⏰ Firm believer in values like punctuality for achieving long-term goals

 ## About Me
 Welcome to my GitHub profile!
-I'm an eager student who enjoys tackling and solving complex challenges.
+I'm an eager who enjoys tackling and solving complex challenges.
 Besides my studies, I invest time in self-directed learning and content creation in areas that fascinate me.
 I believe that discipline, determination, and punctuality are crucial for long-term success and strive to integrate these values into my daily life.

 Feel free to take a look at my projects and contributions!
 Don't hesitate to reach out if you want to discuss ideas, collaborate, or just engage in a conversation about our common areas of interest.